Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Post-deployment approval.
 - [x] Deployment gate.

 ### You use Azure DevOps to manage the build and deployment of an app named App1.
 You have a release pipeline that deploys a virtual machine named VM1.
-You plan to monitor the release pipeline by using Azure Monitor You need to create an alert to monitor the performance of VM1.
+You plan to monitor the release pipeline by using Azure Monitor.
+You need to create an alert to monitor the performance of VM1.
 The alert must be triggered when the average CPU usage exceeds 70 percent for five minutes.
 The alert must calculate the average once every minute.
 How should you configure the alert rule?

 ![Question 80](images/question80.jpg)